-Oxford AHSN Case Study Date: Q1 2122 Theme/Patient pathway: Strategic and Industry Partnerships Title: Support from the Oxford AHSN helps digital innovators develop and roll out automated patient calls Overview Ufonia, an innovative Oxford-based digital health company, has built Dora - an autonomous telemedicine assistant - for use in routine clinical conversations.
-It increases clinical capacity, reduces providers' costs, improves patient convenience and eases demand on healthcare staff.
+Ufonia, an innovative Oxford-based digital health company, has built Dora - an autonomous telemedicine assistant - for use in routine clinical conversations.
+As an alternative to hospital visits where clinically appropriate, it increases clinical capacity, reduces provider costs, improves patient convenience and eases demand on healthcare staff.
 Dora is accessible and easy to use - patients simply receive a regular telephone call, they do not need new devices, apps or training and they avoid travelling to an appointment.
 It is suitable for everyone regardless of their access to or knowledge of technology.

 Dora is focused on operational bottlenecks, particularly high volume, low complexity care that makes up the bulk of the current backlog in clinical activity.
 It is a like-for-like replacement for a follow-up call from a doctor or nurse, providing a reliable, consistent check.
 By digitally capturing conversations with patients, detailed data can be made available to review outcomes following surgery.
 Calls can be scheduled for multiple times to track progress and intercept problems.

 The initial focus has been on the most common operation in the NHS - cataract surgery (400,000 procedures every year in the UK) - particularly post-operative calls to patients.
 The Oxford AHSN has provided extensive support including as a partner in successful funding applications to Innovate UK and the NHSX/NIHR AI Award.
-Dora will be rolled out to further NHS sites during 2021.
-Initial funding support A Harwell HealthTec Cluster Proof of Concept Award (£20,000) allowed Ufonia to develop and test a pilot version of Dora supported by an additional £25,000 from the Science and Technology Facilities Council (STFC).
+Dora is being rolled out to further NHS sites.

+Initial funding support

+A Harwell HealthTec Cluster Proof of Concept Award (£20,000) allowed Ufonia to develop and test a pilot version of Dora supported by an additional £25,000 from the Science and Technology Facilities Council (STFC).
 The project focused on assessing outcomes following knee surgery using the Oxford Knee Score.
 The Oxford AHSN provided support as part of an Innovate UK Digital Health Technology Catalyst feasibility grant (£75,000) to develop the value proposition and identify their beachhead market from a range of potential options, focusing on ophthalmology in Buckinghamshire Healthcare NHS Trust (BHT).
 Ufonia then collaborated with My Clinical Outcomes, Oxford University Innovation (OUI), STFC, BHT and Oxford AHSN to bid successfully for Digital Health Technology Catalyst funding (£665K) to support the launch and discovery phase focusing on follow-up post cataract surgery.
 The Oxford AHSN supported Ufonia's successful application for funding from the NHS AI in Health and Care Awards in 2020.